pollythepocket/CS480_final_project/FlaskCacheApp/README.md

 This app demonstrates how caching with **Redis** can significantly improve the performance of a **Flask** web application backed by **MySQL**.
 The application uses **Flask-Caching** and **PyMySQL** to interact with the database and cache the query results in Redis, effectively reducing the response time for subsequent queries.

-The application contains a single `books` table with 500k rows.
+The application contains a single `music` table with 500k rows.
 Without caching, fetching all rows from MySQL takes approximately **7 seconds**.
 By using Redis caching, the same query retrieves the data in around **1 second**.

 ## Tech Stack